mantidproject/mantid/docs/source/release/v6.11.0/framework.rst

 - Algorithm :ref:`algm-Load` will now give a warning if the extension specified on the filename, eg. `MUSR15189.txt`, is not found.
   Loading files from interfaces or other algorithms should also give this warning.
   The algorithm will still load the file by looking for other extensions, as was the case before.
-- A new version of :ref:`GenerateGroupingPowder <algm-GenerateGroupingPowder>` (version 2) that will save the grouping file with groups starting at 1 instead of 0 to make them consisted with ``GroupingWorkspace``.
+- A new version of :ref:`GenerateGroupingPowder <algm-GenerateGroupingPowder>` (version 2) that will save the grouping file with groups starting at 1 instead of 0 to make them consistent with ``GroupingWorkspace``.
   The ``FileFormat`` parameter has also been removed as it will now be determined from the extension of ``GroupingFilename``.
 - Algorithm :ref:`LoadEventNexus <algm-LoadEventNexus>` now has a new ``FilterBadPulsesLowerCutoff`` parameter that implements the functionality of :ref:`FilterBadPulses <algm-FilterBadPulses>`.
 - Algorithm :ref:`algm-PolarizationCorrectionWildes` and :ref:`algm-PolarizationEfficiencyCor` have a new ``SpinStates`` property to allow the order of the workspaces in the output workspace group to be set.
 - Algorithm :ref:`algm-CombineDiffCal` has improved time-scaling performance and new extra validations.
 - Algorithm :ref:`CompareWorkspaces <algm-CompareWorkspaces>` now supports :ref:`Ragged Workspaces <Ragged_Workspace>`.
 - Binary operations :ref:`Plus <algm-Plus>`, :ref:`Minus <algm-Minus>`, :ref:`Divide <algm-Divide>` and :ref:`Multiply <algm-Multiply>` now support :ref:`Ragged Workspaces <Ragged_Workspace>`.
-- Algorithm :ref:`CompressEvents <algm-CompressEvents>` a new ``SortFirst`` property that controls whether sorting happens before compressing events.
+- Algorithm :ref:`CompressEvents <algm-CompressEvents>` has the new property ``SortFirst`` that controls whether sorting happens before compressing events.
   If ``SortFirst=False`` then a different method is used to compress events that will not sort first.
 This is faster when you have a large number of events per compress tolerance.
 - Algorithm :ref:`ISISIndirectEnergyTransfer <algm-ISISIndirectEnergyTransfer>` has the new property ``OutputSuffix`` that will append a suffix to the end of output workspace names.
 - Algorithms :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>` and ref: :ref:`SNSPowderReduction <algm-SNSPowderReduction>` have new a property called ``MinSizeCompressOnLoad`` for specifying load compression.